scroll-tech/scroll/roller/README.md

 # Roller

-This repo contains the Scroll roller.
+This directory contains the Scroll roller module.

 ## Build
 ```bash